Meet our Champions

 Marialuisa Crossatti (University of Leicester, UK)

 I grew up and studied in Italy.
-I worked with Helicobacter pylori in Bologna, Nashville, and New York and with food-and-mouth disease virus in Brescia.
-I also worked with a bunch of Gram-negative bacteria (e.g. Pseudomonas aeruginosa and Acinetobacter baumannii) and with Mycobacteria including BCG and tuberculosis in Leicester.
-Microbes are resilient and adaptable; some are dangerous but most are essential for life on this planet.
+I worked with Helicobacter pylori in Bologna, Nashville and New York, and with foot-and-mouth disease virus in Brescia.
+I also worked with a bunch of Gram-negative bacteria (e.g. Pseudomonas aeruginosa and Acinetobacter baumannii) and with mycobacteria including Bacillus Calmette-Guérinand and tuberculosis in Leicester.
 As a Champion, I want to spread the love and amazement for these life-forms.

 -